ghc-proposals/ghc-proposals/proposals/0000-atomicModifyMutVar.rst

 The development cost will be very low.
 I anticipate a low maintenance cost as well.
 The new primop implementation is essentially the same as the current one but with some parts removed: we just need to build two closures instead of three.

-I can't think of any real drawbacks.
+The only drawback I can think of is that if we actually use the result, but do so lazily, we'll perform two heap checks instead of one.
+I doubt this cost will ever be noticeable, whereas I imagine the reduced allocation in other situations may have a real impact for heavy users.

 Alternatives
 ------------